seamless-protocol/leverage-tokens/docs/src/src/LeverageManager.sol/contract.LeverageManager.md

 - Morpho: Users should be aware that Morpho market creation is permissionless, and that the price oracle used by by the market may be manipulatable.
-- Aave v3: Allows rehypothecation of collateral, which may lead to reverts when trying to remove collateral from the market during withdrawals and rebalances.*
+- Aave v3: Allows rehypothecation of collateral, which may lead to reverts when trying to remove collateral from the market during redeems and rebalances.*

 ## State Variables